Alfa Romeo MiTo hatchback

 At a glance

-"The Alfa MiTo offers bundles of style and economical engines, but can’t match MINI Cooper for interior quality or driving fun."
+"The Alfa Romeo MiTo offers bundles of style and economical engines, but can’t match the MINI for interior quality or driving fun."

 MPG, running costs & CO2

 Even if the list price a bit expensive, the MiTo does make up for it with low running costs.

 Even the thirstiest 170bhp petrol Cloverleaf still returns 47.1mpg in fuel economy, and the 1.3-litre diesel does an outstanding 78.5mpg – with the MINI Cooper D claiming to an inferior 72.4mpg.
 And with its CO2 emissions of 95g/km, it also bypasses road tax.